Fill Out Your United Healthcare Military Form

 - Enter the full address, including street, apartment number (if applicable), city, state, and ZIP code.

-- Include a contact phone number and the sponsor's Social Security Number (SSN).
+- Include a contact phone number and the sponsor's Social Security Number (SSN). - Move on to the Requesting Provider Information section.

 - Enter the provider's name and their National Provider Identifier (NPI) number.